Solo (Jennie song): Release and promotion

 On October 18, 2018, YG announced that all Blackpink members were preparing solo releases, with Jennie to release a song in November 2018.
 On October 27, YG released a promotional poster on various social media accounts.
 A 23-second teaser video was uploaded one day later onto Blackpink's official YouTube channel.
 The clip shows Jennie lying on a bed and repeatedly mentioning her name.
 The second teaser was uploaded one week later, showing her performing in various clothes in a photo studio.
-The third and last teaser was uploaded four days prior to the singles release, showing her with different outfits in various locations.
+The third and last teaser was uploaded four days prior to the single's release, showing her with different outfits in various locations.

 "Solo" was released for digital download and streaming on November 12, 2018, through YG and Interscope.
-A physical version of the single was released on November 18, 2018, featuring the song and it's instrumental.
+A physical version of the single was released on November 18, 2018, featuring the song and its instrumental.
 Alongside the CD, a 72-page photobook, a double-sided poster, a random photocard and a lyrics postcard were released in a special version.
-A live version of "Solo" which was recorded on December 24, 2018, was included on Blackpink's first live album Blackpink Arena Tour 2018 "Special Final In Kyocera Dome Osaka", which was released on March 22, 2019, through YGEX.
+Because her first appearance as a solo artist on SBS' Inkigayo and MBC Show!
+Music Core was postponed as broadcasters had cancelled all the performances scheduled for that week, YG Entertainment uploaded choreography videos for the song on YouTube for fans.
+Its dance was choreographed by Kiel Tutin, Kyle Hanagami, and Shackkings.
+YG Entertainment then aired the Jennie – 'Solo' Diary series on YouTube, sharing glimpses of her work throughout the promotion period of the single.

 Jennie performed "Solo" on several occasions.
 The single was first performed by Jennie during Blackpink's concert in Seoul's Olympic Gymnastics Arena on November 10 and 11, 2018.
 She performed "Solo" four times in November and December at SBS' Inkigayo and won three times.
-Its dance was choreographed by Kiel Tutin, Kyle Hanagami, and Shackkings.
 In the same month, "Solo" was performed at the SBS Gayo Daejeon, alongside "Ddu-Du Ddu-Du".
 Furthermore, "Solo" was performed during Blackpink's debut Coachella stage on April 12, 2019.
+A live version of "Solo" which was recorded on December 24, 2018, was included on Blackpink's first live album Blackpink Arena Tour 2018 "Special Final In Kyocera Dome Osaka", which was released on March 22, 2019, through YGEX.
+On July 2, 2023, Jennie performed "Solo" during Blackpink's set as the headlining act of BST Hyde Park in London.

 Remix version

 On January 31, 2021, Jennie performed a remix version of "Solo" during Blackpink's livestream concert, The Show.
-The remix version included an new rap verse written by Jennie and an extended tropical dance break.
+The remix version included a new rap verse written by Jennie and an extended tropical dance break.
 The remix version of the song was released on June 1, 2021, as part of the live album Blackpink 2021 'The Show' Live.